Stats & Training

 Tauros Weakness

 Breeding is the whole story for Tauros.
-No compatible partners through one egg group, eggs are average hatch time, and you won't need to evolve anything.
+A decent partner pool through one egg group, eggs are average hatch time, and you won't need to evolve anything.
+View every chain in the Evolution Chart.

 How to Evolve